Peter Boyle: Early life and education

 His father, Francis, was a Philadelphia TV personality from 1951 to 1963.
 Among many other roles, he played the Western show host Chuck Wagon Pete, as well as hosting the after-school children's program Uncle Pete Presents the Little Rascals, which showed vintage Little Rascals and Three Stooges comedy shorts alongside Popeye cartoons.
 He also appeared at times on Ernie Kovacs' morning program on WPTZ (now KYW-TV).

-Boyle's paternal grandparents were Irish immigrants, and his mother was of mostly French, British and Irish descent.
+Boyle's paternal grandparents were Irish immigrants, and his mother was of mostly French, English, Scottish and Irish descent.
 He was raised Catholic and attended St. Francis de Sales School and West Philadelphia Catholic High School for Boys.
-After graduating high school in 1953, Boyle spent three years in formation with the De La Salle Brothers, a Roman Catholic teaching order.
+After graduating from high school in 1953, Boyle spent three years in formation with the De La Salle Brothers, a Catholic teaching order.
 He lived in a house of studies with other novices earning a Bachelor of Arts degree from La Salle University in Philadelphia in 1957, but left the order because he did not feel called to religious life.

 While in Philadelphia, he worked as a cameraman on the cooking show Television Kitchen hosted by Florence Hanford.

 After graduating from Officer Candidate School in 1959, he was commissioned as an ensign in the United States Navy, but his military career was shortened by a nervous breakdown.
 In New York City, Boyle studied with acting coach Uta Hagen at HB Studio while working as a postal clerk and a maitre d'.

+Career

+1966–1971: Early roles and breakthrough

+In 1963, Boyle was hired for the Wayside Theatre's opening season.
+One of his starring roles that year was in Summer and Smoke by Tennessee Williams.
 Boyle played Murray the cop in a touring company of Neil Simon's The Odd Couple, leaving the tour in Chicago and joining The Second City ensemble there.
 He had a brief scene as the manager of an indoor shooting range in the critically acclaimed 1969 film Medium Cool, filmed in Chicago.

-Career

 Boyle gained acclaim for his first starring role as the title character, a bigoted New York City factory worker, in the 1970 movie Joe.
 The film's release was surrounded by controversy over its violence and language.
 During this time, Boyle became close friends with actress Jane Fonda, and he participated with her in many protests against the Vietnam War.
 After seeing people cheer at his role in Joe, Boyle refused the lead role in The French Connection (1971), as well as other film and television roles that he believed glamorized violence.
 However, in 1974, he starred in a film based on the life of murdered New York gangster "Crazy" Joey Gallo, called Crazy Joe.